-2 Sampling Requirements
+3 Sampling Requirements

-2.1 Monitoring Point
+3.1 Monitoring Point

-PEDA uses one monitoring point located on Silver Lake Blvd, Pittsfield, MA 01201.
-The monitoring point is referred to as the PEDA Outfall 001 (Lat,Long: 42.451852, -73.236820) and is used for all effluent monitoring requirements.
+PEDA's primary monitoring point is located on Silver Lake Blvd, Pittsfield, MA 01201 and has been designated by the permit as Outfall 001 (Lat,Long: 42.451852, -73.236820) and consists of a box culvert connecting WSBP's Water Quality Basin and Silver Lake.
+The primary monitoring point is used for all effluent monitoring requirements.
 PEDA is also required to collect a water sample from the receiving water (Silver Lake) as part of the Whole Effluent Toxicity testing.
-The receiving water is collected approximately 200 feet Southwest (Lat,Long: 42.450693, -73.237470) of Outfall 001.
-The two sample locations are depicted in Figure 1.
+The receiving water is collected at the secondary monitoring point, approximately 200 feet South-southwest of Outfall 001 (Lat,Long: 42.450693, -73.237470).
+The two monitoring points are shown in Figure 1.